-See University General Education Requirements section of this catalog for English, natural sciences, arts, humanities, African American Experience, and Community Service.
-Please note the Natural Science Section which requires nine hours of course work in the biological and physical sciences.
+See University General Education Requirements section of this catalog for English, natural sciences, arts, humanities, health or physical education, freshman studies, African American Experience, and Community Service.
+Please note the Natural Science Section which requires ten hours of course work in the biological and physical sciences, with a laboratory experience.
 Three of the ten hours required in the natural sciences must be biology and six hours must consist of a science sequence.
+Only one hour of lab is required.
 Other requirements for business majors include: